Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

-# Migrating AD FS Security Group to Azure Active Directory
+# Migrating ADFS Security Group to Azure Active Directory

 ## Scenario

-You have an AD FS application that uses security groups, and you want that applications on Azure AD can work with the same groups.
+You have an ADFS application that uses Active Directory security groups, and you want that applications on Azure AD can also work with the same groups.

 ### About the sample

-This documentation guides you how to configure an Azure AD application to include the security groups used on an ADFS application.
+This documentation guides you how to configure an Azure AD application to include the security groups from Active Directory, used on an ADFS application.

 ### Pre-requisites

-- An AD FS environment
+- An ADFS environment
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis) configured on a domain joined machine

 ## Migrate Security Groups

-Users and groups will get synced to Azure AD using the Azure AD Connect tool out of the box, as long as they are presented in the **Synced OU** folder on AD FS.
+Users and groups will get synced to Azure AD using the Azure AD Connect tool out of the box, as long as they are presented in the **Synced OU** folder on Active Directory.

 If you haven't set Azure AD Connect tool yet, please refer to [chapter 1-2-Setup-AzureADConnect](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-2-Setup-AzureADConnect) first.